recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = I activated the plugin, and I see a lot of red boxes on my blog posts your ads will be inserted here.
 How do I get rid of them? =

-Easy AdSense draws a red box on your blog posts to show where the ads would be shown if you entered the ad code on its admin page.
+Easy Plugin for AdSense draws a red box on your blog posts to show where the ads would be shown if you entered the ad code on its admin page.
 This is meant to serve as a reminder for you to go to the admin page and enter the ad code.
 If you would like to suppress them, check the option "Suppress Placement Boxes" near the bottom of the admin page.
 The right thing to do, however, would be to enter your ad codes in the text boxes for each ad slot, or suppress the ad slot by selecting the corresponding "Show" option under the ad slot text box.

 = The admin page is cluttered with links and information about the author.
 Any way to suppress them? =